sehqlr/word-agent/README.md

 WebRTC Conferencing (for discussion among collaborators), and Visual Merge Conflict Resolution (basically, drag and drop)

 I'm planning on making this a long term project after CS50x is over, because I participate in NaNoWriMo and do other writings, and I like to collaborate with others online on creative projects.
+More details are in the idea.txt.